cscannell-inacloud/Microsoft-Teams-Docs/teams/submission.md

 * If your product requires additional purchases to properly function, list that in the description.
 * For your Tab config, make sure you provide About links and proper guidance - this page will be the first thing the user sees, so make sure a new user understands what to do.
 * Check your manifest for completeness and accuracy.
 Then check it again.
-* Follow the file naming conventions and package contents from above.
+* Make sure your Bot provides appropriate responses when @mentioned in a channel as well as in 1:1 conversations as needed.
+If your bot does not provide meaningful context within the personal or teams scope, [disable that via the manifest](Link to bot manifest stuff).
-* Make sure your Bot provides appropriate responses when @mentioned in a channel as well as in 1:1 conversations.
+* Provide the requisite Terms and Privacy policy links in the manifest and the Seller Dashboard, that properly resolve to the correct documentation.
+For bots, you must provide this same information in the Bot Framework registration page under the Submission section.
-* Provide the requisite Terms and Privacy policy links in the manifest, that properly resolve to the correct documentation.
+* Ensure all metadata in the manifest matches metadata in the Seller Dashboard, and for Bots, the Bot Framework registration.